-- 1. written pretest - 2. oral examination (unless exempted) composed of practical and theoretical questions in Macroscopy i.e., identification and full description of the morphological features of the relevant body parts and.
-Please note, that relevant theoretical questions may arise during the practical examination parts.
+1. written pretest

+2. oral examination (unless exempted) - composed of practical and theoretical questions in Macroscopy i.e., identification and full description of the morphological features of the relevant body parts and.
+Please note, that relevant theoretical and Embryology questions may arise during the practical examination parts.

 Please note: Students may register for, or deregister from, the examination via the neptun system.
 In case neither the first nor the repeated takes of a semifinal exam have been successful the exam has to be postponed to the following exam period as a 'CV' exam (if there are possibilities left).
+Students may apply with the department to be exempted from passing the prerequisite.